 - Eat fermented foods 2-3 times a day

-- Take a quality probiotic and oral probiotic – Here’s a primal gut probiotic to help heal your digestive system
+- Take a quality probiotic and oral probiotic – Here’s a pure, premium probiotic to help heal your digestive system

 - Start intermittent fasting by skipping breakfast once or twice a week

 - Exercise 3-4 times a week

 - Include strength training and HIIT training 1-2 times a week.

 Now we want to hear from you.
 Have you been diagnosed with type-II diabetes?